The Xometry app works best with JavaScript enabled!

 Hand knurling uses a basic rolling element hand tool that is clamped around the cylindrical axis of a part.
 It is rotated by hand while adjusting the applied pressure/depth by screwing in an adjustment on the diametral axis of the part.
 In a more traditional sense, hand knurling can also be performed with a hand-engraving tool, for customized and craftsman-made parts.
 This was the common technique used for handmade tools and instruments before the advent of precise machine tools, and it still finds application in decorative use in very high-value applications and one-offs.

-What Are the Different Types of Knurling Patterns?
+Types of Knurling Patterns

 Knurling on cylindrical parts, both internal and external, is of three basic patterns: